SSTIA/fun-portal/README.md

 ## Openings

-Black, the player who makes the first move, was long known to have a big advantage (win surely under the original rule), so some balanced openings from Soosorv rule are selected to fully this issue.
+Black, the player who makes the first move, was long known to have a big advantage (win surely under the original rule), so balanced openings from Soosorv rule are selected to eliminate this issue.

-The followings are all the openings used in this competition.
-We assume X represents black and O represents white.
+The followings are the openings used in the competition.
+X represents black and O represents white.

 ### 1. 复杂平衡
 ```